-(ii) Centralization of Schools.
+- (ii) Centralization of Schools.
 The question of centralization of schools adopted so successfully in America and Canada has received some attention in Australia, and particularly in New South Wales.
-It is recognized that a single adequately staffed and wellequipped central institution can give more efficient teaching than a congeries of small scattered schools in the hands of less highly trained teachers, and the small schools in some districts were therefore closed and the children conveyed to the central institution.
-The principle was first adopted in New South Wales in 1904, and in 1926 a sum of £44,503 was expended in boarding allowance and conveyance to central schools.
-Cost of conveyance to State Schools in Victoria during 1926 was returned as £8.044.
-In South Australia approval was given for the establishment of consolidated schools in three localities in 1926 and the sum of £4,172 was disbursed in connexion with travelling expenses of school children, while £13,600 was spent in Western Australia, and about £2,500 in Tasmania.
-(It may be pointed out, however, that the parents are often reluctant to part with the small schools which form, as it were, " heart centres " in their little community, while the kindly help of the teachers is a great asset in the social and intellectual life of the districts served by the schools.)

-(iii) Education of Retarded and Defective Children.-(a) New South Wales.
+It is recognized that a single adequately staffed and well-equipped central institution can give more efficient teaching than a congeries of small scattered schools in the hands of less highly trained teachers, and the small schools in some districts were therefore closed and the children conveyed to the central institution.
+The principle was first adopted in New South Wales in 1904, and in 1927 a sum of £49,843 was expended in boarding allowance and conveyance to central schools.
+Cost of conveyance to State Schools in Victoria during 1927 was returned as £8,179.
+In South Australia the sum of £4,631 was disbursed in connexion with travelling expenses of school children in 1927, while £11,221 was spent in Western Australia, and about £3,600 in Tasmania.
+(It may be pointed out, however, that the parents are often reluctant to part with the small schools which form, as it were, "heart centres" in their little community, while the kindly help of the teachers is a great asset in the social and intellectual life of the districts served by the schools.) - (iii) Education of Retarded and Defective Children.-(a) New South Wales.
 A school for the deaf and dumb and the blind has been in operation for many years, and a scheme is under consideration for the provision of skilled teaching for the retarded and defective.
 A certain amount of scientific work in this connexion has been carried out at the Training College.
-In March, 1925, a contract was let for the erection at Glenfield of a special school for defectives, and the building was opened with practically a full complement of children of both scxes early in 1927.
+In March, 1925, a contract was let for the erection at Glenfield of a special school for defectives, and the building was opened with practically a full complement of children of both sexes early in 1927.
 Two Committees, one composed of departmental officers, and the other of experts in mental problems will assist the Department in administering the scheme of training.
-The buildings have been planned to accommodate 128 resident pupils, but it is expected that the demand will be greatly in excess of this provision.
+The buildings have been planned to accommodate 128 resident pupils, and in 1927 about 120 children were under care.
+A State wide survey of mental defectives and cripples has been made, but the figures in connexion therewith are not yet available.

-At the end of 1926 the pupils on the roll at the Institution for the Deaf, Dumb, and.
-Blind numbered 162. (b) Victoria.
+At the end of 1927 the pupils on the roll at the Institution for the Deaf, Dumb, and Blind numbered 164.

+(b) Victoria.
 In this State there is a special school for the deaf and dumb, a school for the blind, a school for epileptics, two schools for the feeble-minded, and an open-air school for delicate children selected by the school medical officers from congested metropolitan areas.
 Backward children in the metropolitan area and in several provincial centres are drafted into tutorial classes, under specially-trained teachers, and it is proposed to establish a residential training home.
-About 40 of these tutorial or "opportunity" classes were in successful operation in Melbourne during the year 1926.
+At the open-air school specially prepared meals are provided for the children, and this feature, coupled with a suitable curriculum, has resulted in marked improvement in the health and physique of pupils.